frappe/caffeination/README.md

 This should get you roughly +/- 1% standard deviation results.

 You can read this post for long-form explanations: https://ankush.dev/p/reliable-benchmarking

+### Writing Microbenchmarks

+1. Find appropriate `bench_{module}.py` file.
+2. Add a new function with `bench_` prefix, the function body is your benchmark.
+3. If you need to measure something very small (<1ms), then use `NanoBenchmark` class instead of function-based benchmarks.
+4. Be very cautious about how you write a benchmark, ensure that it _actually_ measures what you want to measure.
+E.g. If you want to measure the performance of `frappe.get_cached_doc` when it fetches data from Redis then you need to ensure that it's not just using a locally cached document.

+### E2E load testing

+`todo!()`

 ### Contributing